The Complete Porsche Buying Guide

 The Porsche 911 is one of the longest running and most popular sports cars there has ever been.
 After more than 60 years and 8 generations, its formula for precise handling and rear-engine configuration remains and is as popular now as it has ever been, as well as being one of the finest sports cars money can buy.
 Its ability to offer a range of specifications and trim levels to meet whatever you are looking for in a performance car, as well as its renowned every day usability, means that you can have your 911 any way you like.
 But with so many iterations to choose from, what does each model name and badge mean?

+The biggest change on the second generation, and indeed on any generation, is that the GTS variation now comes with hybrid assistance for the first time in 911.
 Traditionally the more performance minded and well-equipped as standard GTS model is arguably the pick of the range, with the perfect blend of comfort, power and looks.
 Now with an electric motor assisting the turbocharger and one mounted within the gearbox, the 3.6-litre 6-cylinder engine produces a combined 541PS and can accelerate from 0-62mph in just 3.0 seconds with a top speed of 194mph.
-Impressive performance figures, but whether the new hybrid set up will appeal to the die-hard Porsche faithful remains to be seen for now.
+But as impressive as the performance figures are, whether the new hybrid set up will appeal to the die-hard Porsche faithful remains to be seen for now.
+The Carrera GTS can be specified in rear-wheel drive form starting at £137,900 or as a four-wheel drive Carrera 4 GTS starting at £144,400.

-Yet to get its mid-life facelift just yet are the flagship versions of the 911, but surely only a matter of time before they join the new improved line up.
-These start with the Turbo, with 580PS from its twin-turbocharged 3.8-litre 6-cylinder engine, and the Turbo S, with the same engine set up yet a power increase to generate 650PS, a 0-62mph sprint time of just 2.7 seconds and a top speed of 205mph.
+The flagship versions of the 911 start with the Turbo, yet to be announced in it 992.2 form.
+For now however, the current Turbo offers 580PS from its twin-turbocharged 3.8-litre 6-cylinder engine, and the Turbo S, with the same engine set up yet a power increase to generate 650PS, a 0-62mph sprint time of just 2.7 seconds and a top speed of 205mph.
 With prices for the former starting at £159,000 and the latter at just over £180,000, the Turbo and Turbo S are for many the most complete performance car for the road.
+It is expected that when the second generation of the Turbo and Turbo S are released they will feature the same hybrid set up as the GTS, so expect even more power and impressive performance statistics when that arrives.

 For those looking for something a bit more track focused and sacrificing a little bit of comfort for handling and performance are the ‘GT’ iterations of 911.
-Starting with the £146,400 GT3, a reduction in weight, addition of aerodynamic aids for downforce and more racing set up means your 911 can really tackle any race track or B-road with increased vigour.
+Starting with the £158,200 GT3, a reduction in weight, addition of aerodynamic aids for downforce and more racing set up means your 911 can really tackle any race track or B-road with increased vigour.
 With a naturally aspirated 4.0-litre 6-cylinder engine producing 510PS, the GT3 can accelerate from 0-62mph in 3.4 seconds and has a top speed of just under 200mph.
 But it is through the corners that the GT3 impresses most rather than the straight line power, and the high revving naturally aspirated engine is one of the best around.
 If you want your GT3 with a bit more subtlety and road focus there is also the optional Touring Package which deletes the rear spoiler yet still provides the thrilling performance of the GT3.

 In the same way that the Touring Package allows you to enjoy the engineering of the GT3 in a more subtle and road focused package, the £231,600 911 S/T gives you the engine, weight savings and running gear from the GT3 RS in a refined and toned-down appearance.
 The result is the lightest 911 of the 992 generation, yet with the same 525PS output and the driving abilities that the GT3 RS achieves yet more adapted to the road and without the extreme bodywork.
 It also brings back a manual gearbox for those looking for the ultimate in driving experience.